For most of us, vitamin B12 injections have little to no value.

 Nurse Kalenak prefers either methylcobalamin or hydroxocobalamin, rather than cyanocobalamin.
 Why?
 Because methylcobalamin is easier to absorb than other forms of B12, which require a conversion step prior to absorption.

 Common B12 injection side effects

-The most common side effect I noticed after receiving B12 shots was a strange taste in my mouth, almost as if you could taste the B12 circulating in your system.
+The most common side effect after receiving B12 shots is a strange taste in the mouth.

 Note: this is not the same as having a metallic taste in your mouth, which can be a sign of vitamin B12 deficiency.

 According to WebMD, The more common B12 injection side effects are: